iboyko21/frontend-application-design/chapter4/README.md

 export default Footer;
 ```

-Finally, modify `TodoApp` to import the MainLayout from `./layout` and return the following:
+Finally, modify `TodoApp` to import the MainLayout and return the following:
 ```js
     <MainLayout>
         <h1>My Todo App</h1>
     </MainLayout>
 ```

-Here `MainLayout` will be called and `props.children` will be automatically assigend to the `h1` tag.
+Here `MainLayout` will be called and `props.children` will be automatically assigned to the `<h1>` tag.

 Start the development server (if it isn't already running) and confirm the layout is working as desired.